gomezarroyo/CHSL2019/singleCell.md

+# Single cell sequencing

-# On using cellRanger
+# Introduction
+## Useful things to study before you start:
+- Concepts of negative binomial distribution
+- Concepts of data dimensionality reduction (PCA, tSNE vs UMAP)

-# Tools (you could find in www.scrna-tools.org >> repository
+## Tools (you could find in www.scrna-tools.org >> repository

 1) cell ranger vs kallisto bustools vs star solo
 2) loop browser (this will not help with cell death removal)
 3) seurat vs monocle vs LIGER
 4) RNAvelocity

+## Some tips

 cellRanger count will align and count. it will use a reference genome and transcript annotations file software will index everything. software will start associating the UMIs to read counts

-   multi-core node with 12-16 CPU cores and 128GB memory if you use cell ranger
+you may need multi-core node with 12-16 CPU cores and 128GB memory if you use cell ranger

    .9% per 1000 cells will likely be doublets when sequencing.